 If all of the listings on your credit report are valid, there are still steps you can take to improve your finances.
 For instance, if you have a high credit limit that you aren’t using, you can contact your bank to lower it.
 If you have multiple personal loans or credit card debt, you can consolidate them under one product with a promotional 0% interest rate and pay it off with no interest.
 You should also make sure you’re paying all of your bills on time and create a budget to repay any existing debts.

 If you have any overdue accounts on your account, pay them off as soon as possible.
 If they’re overdue on your account for more than 90 days, they’ll be considered a default and will remain on your account for three years.
-After this, they could be considered a serious credit infringement, which will remain on your account for five years.
-You can learn more about the difference between defaults and serious credit infringements and the impact they’ll have on your credit score in this detailed guide.
+Writs, judgments, bankruptcies, and clearouts are typically listed on your credit file for five years.

 If you’re struggling to repay your accounts, contact your creditor to discuss an alternative repayment plan to avoid defaulting on your payment.